ktht/asetup/README.md

 The `ATLAS_ENABLE_IDE_HELPERS` flag is responsible for creating symlinks `ide_compiler` and `ide_python`, which point to particular versions of GCC and Python compilers on CVFMS depending on the Athena release.

+### Attaching VSCode to a running Docker container

 Alternatively, instead of launching the Docker from wihtin VSCode (`Dev Containers: Open Folder in Container...`) one could also launch it in a separate terminal and then connect to it from VSCode (`Dev Containers: Attach to Running Container...`).
 This might be more convenient as it wouldn't entail editing the `Dockerfile` that's part of the athena repository.